emilyhoyland/end-to-end-project-final/README.md

 ## Installation

-Fork this [remote repository](https://github.com/vivekagarwal14/end-to-end-project-final) under your own control, then "clone" or download your remote copy onto your local computer.
+Fork this [remote repository](https://github.com/vivekagarwal14/end-to-end-project-final) under your own control, then "clone" or download your remote copy onto your local computer

+We recommend saving it locally as "valence-app".

 Then navigate there from the command line (subsequent commands assume you are running them from the local repository's root directory):